The group of study fields:

 Type of study program: Undergraduate (college higher education) study programme

 Language of study program:

 Credits and form of study program: 180 credits, full-time (3 years)

 Qualification to be awarded: Professional Bachelor of Health Sciences, qualification of Dental Assistant.

 Access to professional activity

-- assisting the dentist of various specializations or dental hygienist;
+- assisting dentists of different specialisations and dental hygienist;

-- identification of risk factors of dental diseases and implementation of preventive programmes;
+- identification of risk factors for dental diseases and implementation of prevention programs;

-- organization of work of the clinic and professional improvement.
+- organization of the clinic's work and self-professional development.

-After completing Odontological Care college study and obtained the Health Sciences professional bachelor's degree, graduates may continue their studies according to university study in the field of biomedical sciences, dentistry study of Lithuanian University of Health Sciences or University of Vilnius and the social sciences in the field of social work, education or health education in Mykolas Romeris University.
+Possibilities for further studies.
+After completing Odontological Care college study and obtained the Health Sciences professional bachelor's degree, graduates may continue their studies according to university study in the field of health sciences study of Lithuanian University of Health Sciences or University of Vilnius or other fields studies at Mykolas Romeris University, Vytautas Magnus University, Klaipėda University.